aaronserlinggoldberg/policies/source/sections/systems_access_policy.md

 ## Access Authorization

-* Role based access categories for each Provata Health system and application are pre-approved by the Security Officer or VP of Engineering.
+* Role based access categories for each Provata Health system and application are pre-approved by the Security Officer or Privacy Officer.
 * Provata Health utilizes hardware and software firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.

 ## Person or Entity Authentication